If you’re being treated unfairly for blowing the whistle, get in touch with us today. Call 0808 164 0808 or request a call back.

 What is whistleblowing?

 Employees have a duty to report misconduct or malpractice at work.
 If the misconduct poses a risk to colleagues or customers, it may be in the public interest to “blow the whistle” and report the harm.
+Often, this could involve a fraudulent activity, a health and safety breach or criminal behaviour.
+In order to be safeguarded by the law, the disclosure made will have to meet certain conditions, such as being in the public interest.

-Whistleblowing in the workplace can be vital in preventing further damage, improving procedures and helping both public and private organisations learn from mistakes.
+Whistleblowing in the workplace can be vital in preventing further damage, improving procedures and helping both public and private organisations learn from their mistakes.

 Have you blown the whistle at work, and faced unfair treatment as a consequence?
 Call us free on 0808 164 0808.

-Examples of whistleblowing in the workplace
+What are some examples of whistleblowing in the workplace?

 Here are two examples of whistleblowing in the workplace: